docker/docs/content/security/faqs/single-sign-on/enforcement-faqs.md

 ### Does Docker SSO support authenticating through the command line?

-When SSO is enforced, passwords won't be accepted to access the Docker CLI, but you can still access the Docker CLI using a personal access token (PAT) for authentication.
+When SSO is enforced, you can't use passwords to access the Docker CLI, but you can still access the Docker CLI using a personal access token (PAT) for authentication.

 Each user must create a PAT to access the CLI.
 To learn how to create a PAT, see [Manage access tokens](/security/for-developers/access-tokens/).
 Users who already used a PAT to sign in before SSO enforcement will still be able to use that PAT to authenticate.